DASH Diet Meal Prep for the Week: Easy Low-Sodium Meals

 4. Overnight Oats with Berries

-For breakfast, combine rolled oats, chia seeds, plain milk or yogurt, and berries in jars.
-These are simple, portable, and naturally low in sodium.
+For a fast breakfast, combine rolled oats, chia seeds, plain milk or yogurt, and berries in jars or containers.
+Let them sit overnight in the refrigerator and grab them in the morning.

 5. Turkey or Bean Lettuce Wraps